The Undecidability of the Definability of Principal Subcongruences: If halts

 If $\B$ is an algebra, then by Maltsev's Lemma, $(c,d)\in \Cg^\B(a,b)$ if and only if there is a sequence of elements, $c = k_1, k_2, \ldots, k_n = d$, terms $f_1, \ldots, f_{n-1}$, and constants $\overline{e}\in B^m$ such that $\{f_i(\overline{e},a),f_i(\overline{e},b)\} = \{k_i,k_{i+1}\}$ for all $i$.
+Equivalently, we can take the polynomials $f_i(\overline{e},x)$ to be generated by fundamental translations.
 A \emph{congruence scheme}, as in \cite{FriedGratzerQuackenbushUniformCong}, is a first-order formula, $\phi(w,x,y,z)$, that asserts the existence of such elements $k_1, \ldots, k_n$ and constants $\overline{e}$ for some fixed sequence of terms.
 A disjunction of congruence schemes is a \emph{congruence formula}, and every $(c,d)\in \Cg^\B(a,b)$ satisfies some congruence scheme.
 Thus, showing that a principal congruence is definable can be reduced to finding a finite number of schemes that fully describe the congruence, and showing that a variety has definable principal congruences can be reduced to showing that there is a finite number of congruence schemes that fully describe every principal congruence in every algebra in the variety.